tilt-dev/tilt.build/docs/rollout/active-hours.md

 * Actionable.
 The data that generates Active Hours also lets you find inactive users.
 * Extensible.
 We can extend this metric to account for more specifics.

-It's easy to track Hours Active with Tilt.
+It's easy to track Active Hours with Tilt.
 We've built tools to make it easy to record this with Tilt and Tilt Cloud.
-Contact us to get access before it's generally available.
+[Contact us](https://calendly.com/dbentley/tilt-enterprise) to get access before it's generally available.

-Other pages will talk more about how to use Hours Active to close feedback loops between AppDev and DevEx.
+Other pages will talk more about how to use Active Hours to close feedback loops between AppDev and DevEx.